sstigler/Symbolicator/README.md

 Documentation
 --------------

-Symbolicator is really easy to use: Simply choose a .crash file, choose the .dSYM file for the build for that the crash was reported on, and click the "Symbolicate" button.
+Symbolicator is really easy to use: Simply choose a .crash file, choose the .dSYM file for the build that the crash was reported on, and click the "Symbolicate" button.
 Symbolicator will show you the symbolicated crash report in a text view, and then give you the option to export it as a .crash file.

 System Requirements